 The PillCam is a technology that lets physicians diagnose problems in the small bowel.
 Small-bowel capsule technology is helpful because endoscopies are unable to reach this part of the body.
 During this test, a person swallows a small capsule about the size of a vitamin that contains a camera.
 As the pill travels through the body, it transmits pictures to let a doctor see what’s happening.

-Find a gastroenterologist on the Baylor Plano medical staff here.
+Find a gastroenterologist on the Baylor Scott & White - Plano medical staff here.

 Return to Baylor Scott & White - Plano.